Notes from the machine room.

 How Latentmachine Figures Out the Rule: A Plain Explanation of Program Synthesis

-Latentmachine infers JSON transformation rules from examples using program synthesis.
+Latentmachine infers data transformation rules from examples using program synthesis.
 This article explains the pipeline step by step: structural diffing, candidate generation, validation, cost-based selection, and diagnosis.

 How to Verify Every Claim This Tool Makes